 In this case, we were able to book the exact same flight for just 60,000 Virgin Atlantic miles, plus the same cash fee of roughly $49.
 And the beauty of these miles is that they’re so easy to earn, as you can transfer them from Chase, American Express, and Citi directly to a Virgin Atlantic account.

-But it can get even better right now, thanks to a big bonus when you transfer American Express Membership Rewards points from cards like the Platinum Card from American Express and American Express Gold Cards – not the Delta co-branded credit cards – to your Virgin Atlantic Account.
-Through July 1, you can get a 30% bonus on transfers to Virgin Atlantic.
+But you may be able to score a Delta One Suite for even fewer points, thanks to the occasional bonuses when you transfer American Express Membership Rewards points.
+You can transfer points from cards like the Platinum Card from American Express and American Express Gold Cards – not the Delta co-branded credit cards – to your Virgin Atlantic Account.

-Unfortunately, that amazing transfer bonus popped up after we booked the flight.
-Still, I’d say we got a pretty deal for what’s normally a $3,000-plus flight.
+Even without those amazing bonuses.
+I’d say we got a pretty deal for what’s normally a $3,000-plus flight.

 Best of all, the space was absolutely huge – and nearly empty.
 That’s the recipe for a great lounge, as there’s nothing worse than struggling to find a seat in a cramped lounge.
 But there was a ton of seating, and nearly every chair scattered throughout the lounge had its own power ports to charge your devices.

 I love a lounge that’s full of natural light, and this one fit the bill with huge, floor-to-ceiling windows along two entire walls of the lounge.
 It made it easy to spot my ride home.